-- I-17 system interchange ramps - Widen I-17 NB to accommodate the 303L/I-17 Ramp EN for two lanes - Widen I-17 SB to accommodate the I-17/303L Ramp SW for two lanes - Restripe the 303L/I-17 Ramp EN for two lanes of traffic - Restripe the I-17/303L Ramp SW for two lanes - system interchange ramps - Construct SR 303L/I-17 DHOV ramp - Construct median barrier and lighting on SR 303L
+- SR 303L mainline paving and striping to 4 general purpose lanes from Lake Pleasant Parkway to the I-17 system interchange ramps - Widen I-17 NB to accommodate the 303L/I-17 Ramp EN for two lanes - Widen I-17 SB to accommodate the I-17/303L Ramp SW for two lanes - Restripe the 303L/I-17 Ramp EN for two lanes of traffic - Restripe the I-17/303L Ramp SW for two lanes - SR 303L mainline paving and striping to add HOV lanes from Lake Pleasant Parkway to the I-17 system interchange ramps - Construct SR 303L/I-17 DHOV ramp - Construct median barrier and lighting on SR 303L - Construct the 67th Avenue cross street

 Development of the future phases would depend on funding and travel demand beyond 2040.
-Traffic analysis indicates a need for the 67th Avenue traffic interchange by the year 2040, but timing will be dependent on construction of City streets, area development and traffic need.
+Traffic analysis indicates a need for the 67th Avenue traffic interchange by the year 2040, but timing of construction of the 67th Avenue cross street though the TI area will be dependent on implementation of City streets, area development and traffic need.